kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 In addition, archaeologists have not found examples of writing on metal plates anywhere in the Americas or in the Middle East ([source](https://www.fairlatterdaysaints.org/evidences/Examples_of_ancient_writing_on_metal_plates)).
 The [Pyrgi plates]([Pyrgi tablets](https://en.wikipedia.org/wiki/Pyrgi_Tablets)) are dated to 500 BC and were found in Italy (relatively near Israel), but they are nothing near the scale of the Book of Mormon.
 For the Book of Mormon to have been written with characters the size of those on the Pyrgi plates, the golden plates would have to have been far larger than "six inches wide and eight inches long and not quite so thick as common tin", with the whole set "something near six inches in thickness" ([source](http://www.centerplace.org/history/ts/v3n09.htm), p.
 706).

 On the other hand if Joseph wrote the Book of Mormon the choice of Egyptian for both the brass and gold plates makes more sense.
 Early 19th-century America was fascinated with ancient Egypt.
-Napoleon had recently taken control of Egypt and all sorts of artifacts were being brought back to the West, including the mummies and papyri that later came into the possession of Joseph Smith ([source](https://www.churchofjesuschrist.org/study/manual/gospel-topics/translation-and-historicity-of-the-book-of-abraham) under "Origin of the Book of Abraham").
+Napoleon had recently taken control of Egypt and all sorts of artifacts were being brought back to the West, including the mummies and papyri that later came into the possession of Joseph Smith ([source](https://www.churchofjesuschrist.org/study/manual/gospel-topics/translation-and-historicity-of-the-book-of-abraham); look under "Origin of the Book of Abraham").
 At this time many believed that hieroglyphs were pictographic, not phonetic ([source](https://archive.org/details/egyptancientmode00russ/page/140/mode/2up), p.
 140; see also Noah Webster's [definition](http://webstersdictionary1828.com/Dictionary/Hieroglyph) of *hieroglyph* from 1828).
 It was a common belief that Egyptian hieroglyphs could represent the equivalent of whole sentences or paragraphs in English (TODO source).
 An extremely compressed, undeciphered language is a good choice if Joseph's going to pretend to translate a 268,163-word book from plates that are the size mentioned above.

 ### 19th-century American ideas about indigenous Americans